 Follow the directions in section 4 for proper cleaning.
+Wash your hands.

-7. Filming in Hospitals and high-risk environments are known to contain COVID-19 patients

-If filming in a known COVID risk environment then two separate sound kits should be used so that the 'Hot' kit is not moved back and forth between infected environments.
-Full covering PPE should obviously then be used so that an individual's clothing is not exposed to the virus and then transfers it to the designated 'Clean' kit and clothing.
+7. Filming in Hospitals and high-risk environments are known to contain COVID-19 patients used so that an individual's clothing is not exposed to the virus and then transfers it to the designated 'Clean' kit and clothing.
 At the end of filming period after the equipment is removed from the infected area and placed in flight cases and remain sealed for 72hrs.
 The cases should not enter the infected area so that the exterior of the case is not exposed to the virus.
 Wipe down the cases with an alcohol wipe before travelling home.